lars-wobus/unity-essential-core/EssentialCore/Assets/Essential/Core/Scripts/Memory/README.md

 The general version of this pattern.
 ![Image of Recovery Pattern](https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/multi-state-recovery-1.png)
-To use its full potential, one has to serialize the data for the internal state, implement the owner of the data and define a <i>MonoBehaviour</i> to save and restore states.
+To use its full potential, one has to serialize the data defining the internal state, implement the owner of the data and specify a <i>MonoBehaviour</i> to save and restore states.
 Optionally one can create a <i>MonoBehaviour</i> to monitor events.
 Important note: All <i>MonoBehaviours</i> must be attached to the same <i>Gameobject</i>.
 ![Image describes which interfaces and MonoBehaviours must be used for the general version of the Recovery Pattern](https://github.com/lars-wobus/unity-essential-core/blob/master/resources/custom-memento-pattern/multi-state-recovery-2.png)